Polyethylene terephthalate

-PET-A stands for amorphous Polyethylene Terephthalate.
-Commonly referred to as PET, PET-A is mainly known as the material for PET bottles.
-PET is a cost-effective standard plastic in thermoforming, primarily used in the packaging and food sectors.
-PET-A boasts the highest recycling rate of all polymers, and due to the growing emphasis on sustainability, it has gained significant popularity in recent years.
+PET-A stands for amorphous polyethylene terephthalate.
+Colloquially simply called PET, PET-A is primarily known as the material for PET bottles.
+PET is a cost-effective standard plastic in thermoforming, which is mainly used in the packaging and food sector.
+PET-A has the highest recycling rate of all polymers.

 Kunststoff Eigenschaften_BedruckbarPrintable